Monitoring the COVID-19 epidemic with nationwide telecommunication data: Results

 The estimated mobility reduction depends on the underlying mode (\Cref{fig:DiD_estimates}b).
 Across all policy measures, the mobility reduction is more pronounced for highways than for road movements.
 This observation is to be expected.
 Highways are often used for long-distance travel, which is more likely to be suspended during an epidemic, while roads also include movements within close proximity and are more likely to correspond to routine or essential activities (\eg, grocery shopping).
 For the ban on gatherings and school closures, the largest reduction is seen in trips by train, which can be explained by the widespread use of public transportation in Switzerland.
 Finally, we observe a wide credible interval for the estimated effect of venue closures on trips by train.
 A potential reason for this is that the use of trains (\eg, for visiting stores) varies across cantons, as some cantons (\eg, Zurich) have a high population density with extensive shopping infrastructure, while others (\eg, Appenzell Innerrhoden) have only a few stores due to their low population density, resulting in the need for travel to visit stores.

 The estimated effect sizes are fairly similar for trips made for commuting versus non-commuting (\Cref{fig:DiD_estimates}c).
 This is interesting considering that no policy measure in Switzerland directly prohibited movement to and from work.
 The efficacy of border closures is uncertain since the credible interval for its estimated effect includes zero.
 In contrast, a negative effect is observed for commuting.
 Here, one potential reason is that border closures have reduced the number of cross-border commuters.
+A validation analysis supports this explanation (see Supplements~\ref{supp:validating_border_closures} for details).

 The findings are robust to alternative model specifications (see the robustness checks in Supplement~\ref{supp:robustness_checks}).
 Specifically, changing the specification of time-related control variables still gives parameter estimates for the policy measures that imply decreases in mobility.